no tree is untouched by the wind

 Pulsars was featured at Vancouver New Music’s 2016 Mechanical Music Festival.

 Midnight Owl is a performance and recording project of minimalistic explorations into experimental and ambient territories.
-Using cello, organ, electronics, and field recordings, I invite deep and careful listening to the possibilities of sound as a material form to conjure the abstract.
+Using cello, organ, electronics, and field recordings, I invite deep and careful listening to the possibilities of sound as a material form to conjure realms of abstract and impressionistic encounters.
 Performances throughout 2016 were given at the Big Joy Festival, Artswells, and the Field Gathering.

 Gamelan Bike Bike